clstmbrly/fpki-guides/pages/fpki_crawler_howto.md

 permalink: /fpkicrawler/
 ---

-Your agency or organization may need to understand the complex relationships between the Certification Authorities (CAs) within the Federal Public Key Infrastructure (FPKI) and/or you may want to analyze or download CA certificates.
-To this end, the FPKI Crawler offers some useful tools that can help you to:
+You may need to delve deeply into Certification Authorities' relationships in the FPKI, but they are complex!
+You might also want to analyze certificates or download them.
+To help you, the FPKI Crawler offers useful tools to:

 * Visualize CA relationships, including cross-certified CAs
-* Understand how CAs validate to the Federal Common Policy CA (COMMON)
+* See how CAs validate to the Federal Common Policy CA (COMMON)
-* Access CA certificate data for reporting and analysis
+* Analyze certificate data
-* Download CA certificates
+* Download certificates

 ###
 * [FPKI Graph](#fpki-graph)